junxit/us-congress-bills-114/metadata.md

 - 2015-07-14 — Mr. Luetkemeyer moved to suspend the rules and pass the bill.
 - 2015-07-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 28 (Roll no. 436). (text: CR H5135-5136)
 - 2015-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 28 (Roll no. 436).(text: CR H5135-5136)
+- 2015-07-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.